 We have described Pounamu, a meta tool supporting iterative design and development of multi-view, multinotation visual environments.
 Pounamu comprises five tools for specifying the meta description of a tool.
 Tool generation is automatic, and consistency between the meta description and the generated tool is automatically maintained.
 Tool extension is well supported by addition of bespoke event handlers, integration using a web services based API or back end code generation from the native XML model representation.
-The tool has successfully been used to implement a wide range of visual environments.
-The combination of modification of tools and the very open architecture provided by back end XML transformation and web services API provides a highly customisable extensible tool development environment.
+The tool has successfully been used to implement a wide range of The combination of live visual environments. modification of tools and the very open architecture provided by back end XML transformation and web services API provides a highly customisable and extensible tool development environment.